aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Loading the customized EVM Controller code into the Macropad:
 See the Adafruit learning website for detailed instructors on how to
 -  Prepare the board for our custom solution in the code.py file in the code directory for this repository.
 -  Download the Mu Editor to your PC.
-Mu will be used to connect to the board and download the code.py file into it.
+Mu will be used to connect to the board and up/download the code.py file for edits.
+Mu is optional, and you can use your favoratite code editor, or for example Notepad++ if you prefer.

 ### Testing the EVM Macropad Controller:
 Before connecting to the EVM moodule, you may want to download and install MidiView (https://hautetechnique.com/midi/midiview/).
 Midi is useful to inspect and validate the output from any MIDI controller.
 In this case you should see the controller output the SysEx messages associated with keys or the rotary encoder.